How is SEO Changing in 2026?

 There needs to be a bit of a mindset shift for the new way of doing things, focusing on three key areas:

 Shift KPIs beyond raw clicks: prioritise visibility in SERP features, brand demand, assisted conversions, and revenue attribution.
-You are going to struggle to stay strategic if you are only focused on clicks vs keywords level.
+You are going to struggle to stay strategic if you are only looking at clicks vs keywords.

 Practice AEO/GEO: call it “Answer Engine Optimisation” or “Generative Engine Optimisation”, it doesn’t really matter - the main thing is to acknowledge this as a subset of regular SEO, focusing on some key basics that are favoured by AI tools.

-Protect and grow non‑overview searches: commercial, navigational, and ‘bottom‑of-funnel’ intents that are less likely to trigger AI overviews should be reassessed for possible review.
+Protect and grow non‑overview searches: commercial, navigational, and ‘bottom‑of-funnel’ intents that are less likely to trigger AI overviews should be reassessed for possible improvements.

 Understand conversions from AI: traffic from ChatGPT may be low, but a click means a user has decided to visit you despite already having their answers.
 What information are you surfacing in AI results?